Frequently Asked Questions

 The line is currently 13 miles long from Buckland, through Toddington and Winchcombe to Cheltenham Race

 Course.
-When the northern extension to Broadway is completed the line will be 14 miles long.
+When the northern extension to Broadway opens on 30 March 2018 the line will be 14 miles long.

 How long is the tunnel?